 My latest piece, for Marie Claire, is on Beth Comstock, the highest-ranking woman at GE—until she wasn’t.

-On the court beat, I've covered subjects including Loretta Lynch, the attorney general; the Vincent Asaro "Goodfellas trial"; the pharmaceutical executive Martin Shkreli; ex-Brooklyn district attorney Charles Hynes; congressman Michael Grimm; state senator John Sampson; FIFA; a first-of-its-kind civil case where a bank was sued for financing terrorism; and various Al Qaeda, ISIS, gang and murder cases.
+For the Times, I've covered subjects including the “Jane Crow” treatment of women of color in the foster care system; the Vincent Asaro "Goodfellas trial"; the pharmaceutical executive Martin Shkreli; Loretta Lynch, the ex-attorney general; ex-Brooklyn district attorney Charles Hynes; former congressman Michael Grimm; former state senator John Sampson; FIFA; a first-of-its-kind civil case where a bank was sued for financing terrorism; and various Al Qaeda, ISIS, gang and murder cases.